labthings/labthings-fastapi/docs/source/dependencies/dependencies.rst

 .. warning::

-    These dependencies are deprecated - see `.thing_connection` instead.
+    These dependencies are deprecated - see :ref:`thing_connections` instead.

 Simple actions depend only on their input parameters and the `.Thing` on which they are defined.
 However, it's quite common to need something else, for example accessing another `.Thing` instance on the same LabThings server.
 There are two important principles to bear in mind here: